exynos-eco/enn-sdk-samples-9925/README.md

 ### Depth Estimation In Andriod
 The "Depth Estimation in Android" sample application demonstrates the execution of a converted "[MiDaS V2](https://tfhub.dev/intel/lite-model/midas/v2_1_small/1/lite/1)" model using the ENN Framework.
+The model is converting using ENN SDK Service with "**Default**" hardware type option.

 #### Functionality
 The application accepts input from either a camera feed or an image file and performs segmentation on the object within the input.